predicer-tools/Predicer/docs/sddp.md

 structure indicates when each market closes and clears.  `Staging` is designed to be read from a YAML file.

-If market clearing is reasonably quick, it can be modelled as instantaneous, having the market close at the end of one stage and clear just before the next.
+If market clearing is reasonably quick, it can be modeled as instantaneous, having the market close at the end of one stage and clear just before the next.
 However, there may be a long delay between the clearing and the start of the auction period.
 E.g., the